Sarpy County lags behind Douglas, Lancaster in early ballot requests

 People are also reading…

-Douglas and Lancaster Counties keep lists of people who’ve indicated they like to receive their ballots by mail, and the counties mail those voters forms to request a mail-in ballot ahead of elections.
-Early ballots in those counties include an opportunity for voters to mark that they’d like to be added to that permanent list.
+Douglas and Lancaster Counties keep lists of people who have indicated they like to receive their ballots by mail, and the counties mail those voters forms to request a mail-in ballot ahead of elections.
+Early ballots in those counties include an opportunity for voters to mark that they would like to be added to that permanent list.

 Sarpy County has never kept such a list, Election Commissioner Emily Ethington confirmed in an email.